Tabriz Islamic Arts University

-Tabriz Islamic Art University also known as Tabriz Art University is a public university located in Tabriz, East Azarbaijan.
+Tabriz Islamic Art University also known as Tabriz Art University is a public university located in Tabriz, East Azarbaijan, Iran.
 The university's major focus is on the Islamic art and architecture.
 The university was established in 1997.
 Part of the university's faculties separated from Sahand University of Technology.

 Campus

 Khosravi buildings

 The main campus of the Tabriz Art University has an area of 36,000 square meters and includes the enrollment office, gymnasium, self-service dining, and library.
 The campus buildings are parts of an old leather factory that renovated for the university campus.

 Behnam House

 The other campus is located in Behnam House site.
-This complex has a history going back to Zand dynasty.